OkeyDokeyYooo/BuzzFeedQuiz/README.md

 # BuzzFeedQuiz
-Answer the questions and you will find who you are ,babe.
+Answer the questions and you will find who you are.